 We need to follow Jesus.
 He is our pattern in faith, obedience, and righteousness.
 We need to constantly look at Jesus, who is the author and finisher of our faith.
 (Hebrews 12:2)

 Since the gospel is God’s power to salvation for everyone who believes, atonement is limited only by our faith in Jesus which leads to obedience of the gospel.
 Atonement is not limited by the choice of God, but by the choice of man.
-Augustine’s concept of limited atonement does not agree with the concept of salvation for all who believe, unless man has no responsibility regarding his personal faith.
+Augustine’s concept of limited atonement does not agree with the concept of salvation for all who believe.
+Mankind has responsibility regarding his personal faith.

 Augustine had a notion that God has chosen a fixed number of people to be saved so as to replace the number of fallen angels.
 Of course, saved people are children of God, different from angels, and we are promised to share the reign of Christ.
 We are promised that we will judge the angels.
 (1 Cor 6:3) And God has promised that His children will be a numberless host, more than can be counted.
 “After these things I looked, and behold, a great multitude which no one could number, of all nations, tribes, peoples, and tongues, standing before the throne and before the Lamb, clothed with white robes, with palm branches in their hands.”
 (Rev 7:9, NKJ)